hasFlag/hasFlag.github.io/content/blog/do-we-need-class-components-anymore/index.md

   }
 }
 ```
-If you see in the above example, we are trying to render only a single string which is not a challenge in `FunctionalComponent` but when it comes to `ClassComponent` becomes complex.
-Why we need Component a class to extend from react library?
-Basically, here `Component` class is doing nothing but rendering out components with the `render()` function.
+You can see in the above example, we are trying to render a single string which is not a challenge in `FunctionalComponent`.
+But when it comes to `ClassComponent` becomes complex.
+Why we need Component a class to extend from the ReactJS library?
+Basically, the `Component` is doing nothing but rendering components with the `render()` function.

 ## Handling state
 When it comes to handling state in ReactJS, it is debatable which type of component to go with.
-If I am working on a legacy project with React 15.x.x then I would blindly choose the `class` component because it gives me react life cycle method and easy to handle my component state.
+For example, I am working on a legacy project with React 15.x.x then I would definitely go with the `class` component.
+Because it gives me ReactJS life cycle methods which help to handle component state.

-React 16.8 was launched with a major update to support `React Hooks`.
-These hooks were very easy to use and came with the freedom to handle states within functional components and a lot more.
+Since React 16.8 added `React Hooks`, now we can handle state within the functional components and a lot more.

 ```js
 /* State handling with class component */